-FSA HSD or its designees will require training through its contracts for those Requirement Medicaid, consistent with the requirements in place under Section 3.3.5 and 4.4 of the Centennial Care 2.0 MCO contracts with HSD.
+FSA Requirement HSD or its designees will require training through its contracts for those providing care coordination for Children in State Custody who receive Medicaid, consistent with the requirements in place under Section 3.3.5 and 4.4 of the Centennial Care 2.0 MCO contracts with HSD.
 HSD will require this training in any and all future contracts with its designees.
 (Due June 1, 2021) Co-Neutrals' Finding Based upon the Co-Neutrals' review and consideration of all available information, the State met the Performance Standard for this IT in 2022.